khalidjilal/Read03/README.md

 # Structure-web-pages-with-HTML

-will reflect in GitHub using your new Git-flow skills Git add . ,Git commit -m"comment" ,Git push origin main
+will reflect in GitHub using your new Git-flow skills :
+Git add . ,  Git commit -m"comment" ,  Git push origin main

 ## Wireframe and Design